Help us monitor this vital marine ecosystem

 Seagrass is an important food source for many spectacular ocean creatures, such as dugongs and turtles!
 It also provides an important habitat for countless marine animals, including commercially important fish and prawns.
-Seagrass also acts as an ecosystem engineer, altering the state of its location by adding vital oxygen to the water, balancing heavy-metals, pollutants and nutrients levels and stabilising sediment to prevent coastal erosion.
+Seagrass also acts as an ecosystem engineer, altering the state of its location by balancing heavy-metals, pollutants and nutrients levels and stabilising sediment to prevent coastal erosion.
 Seagrass meadows are blue carbon ecosystems, they fight climate change by absorbing large amounts of Carbon dioxide from the air and storing it in their root systems.

 We are alarmed at the rate of disappearance of seagrass globally and we are witnessing here on the Gold Coast.
 We have joined an international network of environmental warriors to monitor its growth and prevent its decline, and we need your help!

 Our Seagrass surveys

 Watergum Seagrass is a long-term citizen science program, working closely with City of Gold Coast, experienced scientists and community members to collect valuable data and monitor seagrass condition.
 We follow globally standardised and scientifically approved monitoring procedures set out by Seagrass-Watch.

 • Conduct long-term monitoring of seagrass condition at representative sites within the gold coast

 • Educate the wider community on the importance of seagrass ecosystems